dribnet/purvs/README.md

 In total, I have 15 parameters.
 I would have 12 but I kept one for the width of the rectangle allowing me to have more control over it for aesthetic purposes and there was a problem with the translation of the rotated texture(dots).
 The only way to fix it was to add 2 extra parameters.
 The transition of the x axis, and the transition of the y axis allowing me to get the position perfect.

-I have 15 parameters:
+All the words I have chosen in my exhibition are directly related to pop art.
+The name Bazinga!
+Which may or may not be inspired by Big Bang Theory!
+Some of the words I used include:
+- MUNDANE! - Artists made use of mundane imagery
+- QUESTION - Questioned what art represented
+- ADVOCATE -  Promoted contemporary mass culture
+- BOUNDARY - Pushed the boundaries of what was acceptable as art
+- COLORFUL - Describing word for pop art
+- RIDICULE - It ridiculed modern art

+**My 15 parameters:**
 *Shape1 the arc*
 1. size: The size of the arc
 2. offsetx: x offset of the arc
 3. offsety: y offset of the arc
 4. arcStart: starting angle for the arc
 5. arcEnd: ending angle for the arc

-*Shape2 the second circle*
+*Shape2 the ellipse*
 6. size1: The size of the circle
 7. offsetx2: x offset of the circle
-8. offsety2: y offset of the cicrle
+8. offsety2: y offset of the circle

-*Shape3 the rectangle*
+*Shape 3 the rectangle*
 9. width: width of the rectangle
 10. height: height of the rectangle
 11. offsetx3: x offset of the rectangle